Recruiting Guidelines and Expectations for Students and Employers

 Fair Labor Standards Act: Employers posting internships in Duke Handshake should review the U.S. Department of Labor Wage and Hour Division guidelines on compensation.
 This DOL Fact Sheet provides information on whether workers are considered unpaid interns or paid employees under the Fair Labor Standards Act (FLSA).
 It is expected that employers who post internships are in compliance with these criteria.

-Stipends: When posting internships offering a stipend in Handshake, the stipend must equal at least minimum wage (when divided by the number of hours worked) in order to qualify the position as paid.
+Stipends: When posting internships offering a stipend in Handshake, the stipend must equal at least minimum wage (when divided by the number of hours worked) to qualify the position as paid.

 Academic Credit as a Component of Unpaid Internships: Please be aware that the decision to award academic credit is made between students and their academic departments, and most schools/departments at Duke University do not offer academic credit for internships.
 Academic credit should not replace compensation for work performed during an internship.